 - Arabic people read from right to left.

 That’s over 280 million people!
 What does that mean for you?

 Well, if you have a massive Arabic audience, you should consider reorganizing your UX for them.

-European and Americans expect the most important content to be on the left side.
-In contrary, Arabic users expect it to be on the right side.
+Europeans and Americans expect the most important content to be on the left side.
+On the contrary, Arabic users expect it to be on the right side.

 But, it’s not as easy as that.
 For more info, read Designing for the Arab User — Basic Arabic UX for Business.